tldr-pages/tldr/pages/linux/fpsync.md

 `fpsync -v -n 4 -f 1000 -s $((100 * 1024 * 1024)) {{/absolute/path/to/source/}} {{/absolute/path/to/destination/}}`

-- Recursivly syncronize any directories but exclude e.g. .snapshot* files.
-Options and values must be separated by a pipe character:
+- Recursively synchronize any directories but exclude specific `.snapshot*` files (Note: options and values must be separated by a pipe character):

 `fpsync -v -O "-x|.snapshot*" {{/absolute/path/to/source/}} {{/absolute/path/to/destination/}}`